“Human Life has meaning only to that degree and as long as it is lived in the service of humanity.”

 Founder and CEO

-I founded Pearls House and Pearls Publishers to provide a platform for scholars and practitioners to collaborate and share ideas that will change our nation and propel it to a desired sustainable future.
-I am also a publisher of Peace Narratives, a journal that seeks to mediate, and develop third narratives in contexts with competing conflict narratives.
+I founded Pearls House and Pearls Publishers to give scholars and practitioners a platform to collaborate and share ideas that will change our nation and propel it to a desired sustainable future.
+I am also an editor for Peace Narratives, a journal that seeks to mediate and develop third narratives in contexts with “